ClarkSource/eslint-config/packages/eslint-config-ember/README.md

 [root]: https://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy

 Remember to create `.eslintignore` files!
-Otherwise `eslint` might _seemingly_ hang indefinetly, becaue it tries to lint your huge bundled dist files.
+Otherwise `eslint` might _seemingly_ hang indefinitely, because it tries to lint your huge bundled dist files or `node_modules`.

+Furthermore, we recommend to remove any linting integration from `ember-cli`.
+So this means uninstalling `ember-cli-eslint` and installing `eslint` instead.
+The default `lint:js` task (`eslint .`) is sufficient.
+When you want to use TypeScript, e.g. via [`@clark/eslint-config-ember-typescript`][eslint-config-ember-typescript] you have to update it to `eslint --ext ts,js .`.

+[eslint-config-ember-typescript]: /packages/eslint-config-ember-typescript

+You can also remove any other pre-installed eslint dependencies, like `eslint-plugin-ember` and `eslint-plugin-node`.
+They are included in our configs.

 ### Addons